A personal note from Brad Thompson:

 Initially for the Indiana Medical Device Manufacturers Council but eventually on behalf of a broad coalition of major trade associations in the food, drug, medical device, and veterinary medicine industries.

-Mr. Thompson filed a citizen's petition at FDA requesting that they adopt “good guidance practices.”
-Mr. Thompson testified before Congress and at an FDA hearing, explaining the challenges faced by industry and offering proposed improvements.
+Brad filed a citizen’s petition at FDA requesting that they adopt “good guidance practices.”
+He testified before Congress and at an FDA hearing, explaining the challenges faced by industry and offering proposed improvements.
 FDA adopted a regulation implementing good guidance practices, and in 1997 as a part of FDAMA, Congress required FDA to observe good guidance practices.

-After FDA adopted these policies, Mr. Thompson sought the same reforms at CMS.
+After FDA adopted these policies, Brad sought the same reforms at CMS.
 Congress imposed good guidance practices on that agency as well.

 In 2005, OMB proposed and in 2007 adopted good guidance practices for all federal agencies.